 If you have slightly more time on your hands, it is also worth considering how you could turn all of your clutter into cash instead.
 During large rubbish removal projects, we often find clothes that still have tags, furniture that is still within its prime and materials that can be repurposed by those with an enthusiasm for DIY.
 For example, the demand for typically mundane materials such as wooden pallets rocket have skyrocketed in recent years, with pallet projects on many people’s to-do lists.

 In particular, we recommend checking out the following places to sell your excess waste, rather than simply binning it:

 3. Plan Ahead

-Planning ahead is potentially one of the easiest ways to save money on your large rubbish removal project.
+Planning ahead is potentially one of the easiest ways to save money on your large rubbish removal project and minimise stress.
 By planning ahead, you can ensure that you have decluttered your home in the most cost-efficient way.